 This is done after brainstorming, or as a substitute.
 You write down anything related to the topic that comes to mind.

-There are only two rules: don't worry about making mistakes because you are just generating ideas; secondly, write for a fixed period of time such as 10-15 minutes.
+There are only two rules: don't worry about making mistakes because you are just generating ideas; secondly, write for a fixed time such as 10-15 minutes.

 Cross-cultural communication occurs all the time now.
-Through modern communications like TV or the internet we can learn about different cultures at almost any time and anywhere in the world.
+Through TV or the Internet we can learn about different cultures at almost any time and anywhere in the world.